 I also want you to consider your grocery budget as it may differ from mine or someone else reading this post.

 Buy what fits in your budget but aim to keep snacks as healthy as you can.

-Some students may have meal plans but aside from those having healthy inexpensive school snacks for those on-the-go moments are essential.
+Some students may have meal plans, but those having healthy, inexpensive school snacks for those on-the-go moments are essential.